dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

 #### About the Small Business Credit Survey

--	Annual online survey that uses a convenience sample of small businesses (or firms with fewer than 500 employees) in the 50 states and the District of Columbia
+-	Annual online survey that uses a convenience sample of small businesses (or firms with fewer than 500 employees) across the nation (the 50 states and the District of Columbia)
 -	Launched in 2016
 -	Aim is to understand the financing, debt needs, and experiences of small business owners
 - **2021 survey:** administered from 09/2021–11/2021; 10,914 respondents